gauravmahto/gulp-build-pipeline/README.md

 # gulp-build-pipeline
-A gulp build pipeline using Node.js ES module
+A gulp build pipeline to minify JS files using Node.js ES module